vbotka/ansible-freebsd-wpa-cli/README.md

 'wlan0' is not a DHCP-enabled interface dhclient already running?  (pid=45658).
 ```
-Use wpa_cli instead to manualy reconfigure the interface
+Use wpa_cli instead to manually reconfigure the interface

 ```
 # wpa_cli -i wlan0 reconfigure